kuzhylol/IP-Sniffer/README.md

 System logs of sniffer is displayed in '/var/log/ip_sniffer.log'

-PID of daemon and dump file path is displayed in '/var/run/ip_sniffer.pid'
+PID of daemon and dump file path are displayed in '/var/run/ip_sniffer.pid'